Popular search terms:

 Show on Roadmap

-You have a balance due on your tax account, which you agree that you owe the IRS, but you cannot pay the balance owing due to your current financial situation.
-If the IRS agrees that you cannot pay both your taxes and your reasonable living expenses, the IRS may place your tax account in currently not collectible (CNC) hardship status.
+There are times where you agree you owe the IRS, but you can’t pay due to your current financial situation.
+If the IRS agrees you can’t both pay your taxes and your basic living expenses, it may place your account in Currently Not Collectible (CNC) status.

 1